jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 <div class="discussion" markdown="1">

 {:.dquestion}

-Let’s start by being very blunt about what’s at stake: if I’m convinced by Augustine’s argument, why not just kill myself?
-Why isn’t this a proper response to "happiness is not available in this life"?
-Why shouldn’t we attempt to move on as quickly as possible to the next life?
+Let’s start by being very blunt about what’s at stake: if someone is convinced by Augustine’s argument, why isn't suicide the logical step?
+Why shouldn’t they attempt to move on as quickly as possible to the next life?
 Are there any text passages from Augustine that suggest this is not the proper response?

 <div class="answer" markdown="1">

 The next life must be earned; life on earth requires a good faith effort.

 Consider the second half of the quotation from Book 2 [cited above](#quote-bbtter1).